 The analogy applied to human life is: you can make yourself unique and a success, largely, only at the intersection of several skills.
 If you look up any of the big names: they are all polymaths… or at least eclectic.
 Several different areas of knowledge… edge effect.

 - One of my students is a bookkeeper/accountant.
 A garden variety profession… people are looking for a cheap accountant.
 He, at present, can only compete on price.

 Turns out: he is an idea machine.
 He is doing his BecomeAnIdeaMachine at my suggestion: coming up with a list of ten ideas, following the themes from the book I have mentioned before, Become an idea machine.

-While I can come up with two, maybe three ideas, he is brimming with them, and they are spectacular.
+He is creative where most people aren’t… including me.
+While I can come up with two-three ideas about a topic, he is brimming with them, and they are spectacular.

-Most people are like me: few or no ideas... lol... not funny.
-Having him in their corner could mean the difference between a stagnant boring life, and a life full of growth and riches...
-And, of course, they would pay him.
+Most people are like me: few or no ideas… lol… not funny.
+Hiring him could mean the difference between a stagnant boring life or business, and a life/business full of growth and riches…

-- I have another client/student who hasn't been willing to use his superpower: being able to look at life backwards.
-He keeps wanting to look forward, and see 10% max of what there is to see.
+- I have another client/student who hasn’t been willing to use his superpower: being able to look at life backwards.
+He keeps wanting to look forward, but looking forward allows him to see only 10% of what there is to see.

 Some societal tabu is preventing him to see how his ability would make him the biggest winner in his field of expertise.

 Laziness?
 Shyness?
 Stupidity?
 Stinginess?
 You decide what you allow to hold you back from becoming a winner in life.